Data quality dimensions for fair AI

 \section{Conclusion}

 We presented some recommendations for AI systems design, focusing on timeliness as a founding dimension for developing fairer and more inclusive classification tools.
-Despite the crucial importance of accuracy metrics as shown by significant works such as \cite{DBLP:conf/fat/BuolamwiniG18} and \cite{propublica}, the problem of unfairness in AI systems is much broader and more foundational.
+Despite the crucial importance of accuracy as shown by significant works such as \cite{DBLP:conf/fat/BuolamwiniG18} and \cite{propublica}, the problem of unfairness in AI systems is much broader and more foundational.
 This can be expressed in terms of data quality: AI systems are limited in that they maximize accuracy, and even if systems become statistically accurate some problems remain unsolved.
 This is exemplified by the case of binary gender labeling, which leads to inaccurate simplistic classifications \cite{Edenberg2023-EDEAEL}.
-Furthermore, as the work of classification is always a reflection of culture, the completeness of the label set and the (constrained) consistency of labelling have an epistemological value: constructing AIs requires us to understand society, and society reflects an ontology of individuals.
-Misgendering is first of all an ontological error \citep{Keyes}.
+Furthermore, as the work of classification is always a reflection of culture, the completeness of the label set and the (constrained) consistency of labeling have an epistemological value: constructing AIs requires us to understand society, and society reflects an ontology of individuals.
+For this reason, misgendering is first of all an ontological error \cite{Keyes}.